harpreetsahota204/crop_query/README.md

 **Rule of thumb:** set the grid so that one patch roughly covers the area your target object would occupy in a typical image.
 If the object spans about 1/10th of the image width, use 10 patches per row.

-The live estimate below the sliders shows the expected patch count and patch size in pixels — use this to sanity-check your settings before running.
+The live estimate below the sliders shows the expected patch count and patch size in pixels.
+Use this to sanity-check your settings before running.

 ### 6. Configure outputs